BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Dataset Analysis

-\begin{enumerate}[itemsep=1pt, topsep=4pt] \item \textbf{Operationalizing implicit scientific conventions:} Queries often invoke domain-specific concepts (e.g., "significantly associated SNPs") that imply non-obvious statistical thresholds, such as $p < 5 \times 10^{-8}$ for GWAS hits or directionality based on beta coefficients.
+\begin{enumerate}[itemsep=0pt, parsep=0pt,topsep=0pt] \item \textbf{Operationalizing implicit scientific conventions:} Queries often invoke domain-specific concepts (e.g., "significantly associated SNPs") that imply non-obvious statistical thresholds, such as $p < 5 \times 10^{-8}$ for GWAS hits or directionality based on beta coefficients.
 These conventions are rarely explicit in schemas and must be inferred by models.

-\item \textbf{Incorporating missing contextual knowledge:} Experts frequently incorporate auxiliary data (e.g., drug approval status or clinical trial phase) even when not directly mentioned in a question.
-For instance, determining whether a drug is "approved" for a condition requires disambiguating indication-specific trial phase information—beyond any binary “approved” flag.
+\item \textbf{Incorporating missing contextual knowledge:} Experts often incorporate auxiliary data (e.g., drug approval status or clinical trial phase) even when not directly mentioned.
+For instance, determining if a drug is "approved" for a condition requires disambiguating indication-specific trial phase information beyond any binary “approved” flag.

 \item \textbf{Executing complex multi-hop reasoning workflows:} Many questions in \name{} require chaining relational operations across multiple tables.
 For example, “Which tissues are genes associated with Parkinson’s disease most significantly expressed in?” requires a four-step inference over gene–disease, gene–expression, tissue annotations, and statistical ranking.
 LLMs often struggle to translate such multi-hop logic into valid, executable SQL. \end{enumerate}